AmpersandJS/ampersand-dom-bindings/README.md

 sets the value of the element to match value of the property. works well for `input`, `select`, and `textarea` elements. treats `undefined`, `null`, and `NaN` as `''` (empty string).

 **note**: The binding will only be applied if the element is not currently in focus.
 This is done by checking to see if the element is the `document.activeElement` first.
+The reason it works this way is because if you've set up two-way data bindings you get a circular event: the input changes, which sets the bound model property, which in turn updates the value of the input.
+This might sound OK but results in the cursor always jumping to the end of the input/textarea.
+So if you're editing the middle of a bound text field, the cursor keeps jumping to the end.
+We avoid this by making sure it's not already in focus thus avoiding the bad loop.

 ```js
 'model.key': {